-- Committee Composition compliant? - Any weakness in internal controls? - Auditor Appointment has not exceeded 10 years - Audit Remuneration Fair; Proportion of Non-Audit Fee not excessive; Whether Audit remuneration is excessively low, when compared with company size and other companies in the same industry. - Financial statements restated due to material irregularities - Late filing of financial statements for non-technical reasons (persisting or repetitive) - Material accounting fraud has occurred - When there is a disagreement with the auditors of the Company and the auditors resign or are dismissed, whether compelling reasons are provided for their exit - Inadequate RPT disclosures in the explanatory statement/ Annual Report - Audit Qualifications/ Comments adequately discussed - Disagreements between the audit committee/management and the auditors and the auditors resign or are dismissed (e.g., the company receives an adverse opinion on its financial statements from the auditor) - Material Governance Concerns in the financial statements of the Company
+- Adequate meetings held during the year? - Any weakness in internal controls? - Auditor Appointment has not exceeded 10 years - Audit Remuneration Fair; Proportion of Non-Audit Fee not excessive; Whether Audit remuneration is excessively low, when compared with company size and other companies in the same industry. - Financial statements restated due to material irregularities - Late filing of financial statements for non-technical reasons (persisting or repetitive) - Material accounting fraud has occurred - When there is a disagreement with the auditors of the Company and the auditors resign or are dismissed, whether compelling reasons are provided for their exit - Inadequate RPT disclosures in the explanatory statement/ Annual Report - Audit Qualifications/ Comments adequately discussed - Disagreements between the audit committee/management and the auditors and the auditors resign or are dismissed (e.g., the company receives an adverse opinion on its financial statements from the auditor) - Material Governance Concerns in the financial statements of the Company - Dual roles as Board & AC Chairperson or AC & NRC Chairperson?